 Now that the tire is changed, we recommend you go straight to a reputable tire shop to purchase a replacement or repair your current flat.
 Spare tires are usually meant to be short-term fixes and should be swapped out ASAP.
 Also, if you are not comfortable performing the change yourself or are in an unsafe environment, call roadside assistance.
 It is much better to spend a little money or be a bit late to your destination than to continue driving with a flat or improperly installed tire.

 If you’re in need of tire maintenance or other advice, come see us at Texas Auto Center!
-We have three Buy Here Pay Here dealership locations serving Austin, San Marcos, Round Rock, Buda, Kyle, Georgetown, Pflugerville, Dripping Springs, Manor, and Cedar Park.
+We have two Buy Here Pay Here dealership locations serving Austin, San Marcos, Round Rock, Buda, Kyle, Georgetown, Pflugerville, Dripping Springs, Manor, and Cedar Park.
 Shop our huge inventory online, and even apply for our easy-approval financing!
 We’ll see you at Texas Auto Center, A Better Place to Buy a Car!